-2021 Annual Incentive Plan for Named Executive Officers
+2022 Annual Incentive Plan for Named Executive Officers

-The following are highlights of the 2021 AIP:
+The following are highlights of the 2022 AIP:

-- The following four funding metrics were utilized under the 2021 AIP at the following weightings: - Adjusted Core Earnings Per Share\ (40 percent) - Private Education Loan Originations (25 percent) - Operating Expenses (25 percent) - Net Charge-Offs (10 percent) - Each NEO in the 2021 AIP had an established target bonus opportunity, with no guaranteed minimum (i.e., the actual bonus could be 0 percent of target). - Included a clawback and risk adjustment provision. - Chief Risk Officer completed a risk assessment and attestation of the 2021 AIP. - Under the 2021 AIP, the NEOs' annual bonuses were paid 100 percent in cash. - \ See "Appendix A Reconciliation of Non-GAAP Financial Measures" for a more detailed explanation of "Adjusted Core Earnings Per Share" and a reconciliation to GAAP diluted earnings per share.
+- The following four funding metrics were utilized under the 2022 AIP at the following weightings: - Pre-Tax, Pre-Provision, Pre-Operating Expense Income Per Share (40 percent) - Private Education Loan Originations (25 percent) - Operating Expenses (25 percent) - Net Charge-Offs (10 percent) - Each NEO in the 2022 AIP had an established target bonus opportunity as set by the Compensation Committee, with no guaranteed minimum (i.e., the actual bonus payout could be 0 percent of target). - Included a clawback and risk adjustment provision. - Chief Risk Officer completed a risk assessment and attestation of the 2022 AIP as well as quarterly qualitative risk reviews of the performance against the 2022 AIP funding metrics. - Under the 2022 AIP, the NEOs' annual bonuses were paid in cash. - See "Appendix A Reconciliation of Non-GAAP Financial Measures" for a more detailed explanation of "Pre-Tax, Pre-Provision, Pre-Operating Expense Income Per Share" and a reconciliation to GAAP diluted earnings per share.